 When getting a new puppy, housebreaking is often at the forefront of everyone’s mind.
 Few people want to be cleaning up pee for very long and want to ensure that they’re able to leave their puppy home while they work safely.
 But when can puppies start going outside?
-The short answer is when they’re around 16 weeks old.
+The short answer is when they have received their full vaccination course, usually when they’re around 16 weeks old.

-Puppies are safe to be taken outside at 8 weeks of age when they’re removed from their mother’s watchful eye.
+Puppies usually get to their new homes at 8 weeks of age when they can be removed from their mother’s watchful eye.
+This is also the time when they usually receive their first dose of vaccines.
 However, they don’t receive their last round of vaccinations until they’re about 16 weeks old, so taking them outside too young can leave them vulnerable to illnesses that they’re not yet vaccinated against.